 By Jennifer Kirby

-Freelance writer Jennifer Kirby lives in Aberdeen, N.C., with her husband and their two preschoolers.
-Contact her at email@example.com or www.jenniferdarekirby.com.
+Jennifer Kirbylives in Aberdeen, N.C., with her husband and two preschoolers, and loves a good long run with a chill in the air.
+Contact her at email@example.com or via her website, www.jenniferdarekirby.com.